-To ensure your seafood stays as fresh as possible, you should always store it below 4°C, and if it is frozen, it should remain frozen until you’re ready to prepare it.
+To ensure your sustainable seafood stays as fresh as possible, you should always store it below 4°C, and if it is frozen, it should remain frozen until you’re ready to prepare it.
 When your seafood is caught by our fishing families, it is individually slid into a slurry of flaked sea ice and water or is flash-frozen immediately at sea.
 Our seafood is then transported and stored in carefully maintained, temperature-controlled environments to make sure that the seafood remains at an optimal temperature until it gets to our members!
 If your seafood comes above 4°C, it will develop a tell-tale ‘fishy’ smell or taste.
 This is a problem you often find in the industrial seafood system, where fish can be left lying in the sun for hours or even days, only to be put back in the cooler, with wholesalers, retailers, chefs and consumers having no way of knowing what happened to their seafood on its long journey from boat to fork.

 How Long Can Seafood Stay in My Freezer?